Belišće

 Chief occupations are forestry, timber and wood processing, (sawmill, chemical and mechanical wood processing), corrugated fiberboard, metal industry, chemicals and synthetic material processing.

-The influential Gutmann family made a significant impact on the Belišće region in the 19th and 20th century.
+The influential Gutmann family made a significant impact on the Belišće region in the 19th and 20th centuries.
 Once vast Slavonian oak forests were mostly replaced with farmland, and a section of the working-class quarters of Salamon H. Gutmann from 1884 became part of the present-day Belišće.

 Major recreational activities include angling, rowing kayak and canoe on the Drava river and its backwaters and hunting in the broader surroundings.

 The settlements in the administrative area are: